The way electronic devices are made never evolved

-That's exactly why we think the electronics industry needs to evolve the same way!
-Thanks to an open-source architecture to turn electronic devices into full microservices architectures.
-Such technology could first allow hardware microservices for electronics and embedded systems, but also to merge them with microservices already existing in the software industry.
-This implies a whole new way of considering these industries for their future.
+This technology could first allow hardware microservices for electronics and embedded systems, but it could also merge them with microservices in the software industry.
+To be sure, this implies a whole new way of considering these industries and their future.

-We believe that the solution to unleash this new technology is an embedded software, and a communication bus and protocol, in order to link all the applications in a single system image.
+We believe that the solution to unleashing this new technology is using a piece of embedded software and a communication bus and protocol to link all the applications in a single system image.

 Electronic design becomes:

-- Universal: we can use several technologies to implement a function and it works the same way.
-You can exchange your brushless motor with a stepper, without any change in your code!
+- Universal: we can use several technologies to implement a function, and it works the same way.
+You can exchange your brushless motor with a stepper without changing any of your code!

-- Scalable: if your device needs 10 motors with fine control, you just have to make a good 1 and duplicate it 10 times.
-No need to build a big electric board, and it's easier to debug and maintain.
+- Scalable: if your device needs ten motors with fine control, you must make one good version and duplicate it ten times.
+There is no need to build a giant electronic board, and it's easier to debug and maintain.

 - Plug-and-play: thanks to hardware/software microservices, you can re-use your design in a plug-and-play way for other versions or projects.
-You capitalize on your previous design easily.
+You capitalize on your existing designs.

-- Collaborative: thanks to this kind of architecture you can easily build a device by working with topic-oriented teams.
-No need to be familiar with every point of the project, you can focus on your own task.
+- Collaborative: with this kind of architecture, you can quickly build a device by working with topic-oriented teams.
+No need to be familiar with every point of the project.
+You can focus on your task.

-To conclude: the development of electronic devices has never evolved and is still monolithic.
-Companies must always design everything from A to Z!
-Which involves a lot of skills, time, and risks ...
+In conclusion, the development of electronic devices has never evolved and is still monolithic.
+Companies always have to design everything from A to Z means time and skills are wasted, and risks escalate.

-At Luos we believe that the best way to solve this problem is to make electronics "microservice-able".
-For this, we have created an open-source embedded system architecture, which makes electronics universal, modular, scalable, and which advances via distributed developments.
+At Luos, we believe that the best way to solve this problem is to make electronics "microservice-able."

 How do we make it possible?

-We want to make electronics development easier, cheaper, faster and more accessible!
+We want to make developing electronic devices easier, cheaper, faster, and more accessible!